GMOD/jblast-jbconnect-hook/docs/index.rst

 JBlast
 ******

-**JBlast - A BLAST service for JBServer and JBrowse**
+**JBlast - A BLAST service for JBConnect and JBrowse**

-JBlast is JBServer hook module (jbh).
-It contains both server-side integration with JBServer as well as a client-side plugin.
+JBlast is JBConnect hook module (jbh).
+It contains both server-side integration with JBConnect as well as a client-side plugin.

 .. image:: img/filter-panel.jpg